 Managing a network takes a lot of work and expertise, and getting the optimal results requires a lot of attention.
-With UniFi we've worked to make this as easy as possible.
-Still some configurations with UniFi in certain environments should be avoided to ensure ideal performance.
+The UniFi team has worked to make this as easy as possible.
+Still, some configurations with UniFi in certain environments should be avoided to ensure ideal performance.

 Table of Contents

 WPA1, TKIP, or WEP Encryption

 Configuration to avoid: Using WPA1, TKIP, or WEP encryption will disable 11n rates- and thereby decrease performance to 802.11g levels (i.e. a tiny fraction of the capability of the UniFi APs).

 Suggested Configuration: It is advisable the use of WPA2 and CCMP to avoid any adverse performance as a result.

 WiFi Multi Media (WMM) or 802.11e Disabled

 Configuration to avoid: Some devices can be configured to disable WiFi Multi Media (WMM) or 802.11e.
 Doing so will disable 11n rates and thereby decrease performance—eliminating 802.11ac performance.